unnar19/pepsi-max/README.md

 Where the filter field specifies which field to filter and the filter_value what value to search for.

+An example of a get() call where you want the employee with the id 4:

+    get_employee = {
+                    "key":"employee",
+                    "data":{"id":"4"}}

+An example of a post() call where you want to register a new employee:

+    post_employee = {
+            "role":"boss"
+            "key":"employee"
+            "data": {
+                "id":"5"
+                "role":"Custodian"
+                "name":"Walter Flanigan"
+                "password":"imnormal"
+                "ssn":"0405683478"
+                "address":"Hverfis Skata 2"
+                "home_phone":"8888888"
+                "mobile_phone":"9999999"
+                "email":"waltflanandson@nan.is"
+                "destination":"Reykjavík"
+                "tickets":"[]"
+                "reports":"[]"}}

+"role" is the job title of an employee, "key" is the category that the user wishes to post and data is the attributes of the employee.
+A user can only use the post() call if they have the role of "boss" or if they key is "report", all users can post a report.

+An example of a put() call where you want to change an attribute of an employee:

+    put_employee = {
+            "role":"boss"
+            "key":"employee"
+            "data": {
+                "id": "5",
+                "home_phone": "5555555",}}

+Only one attribute can be changed in one call.
+A user can only use the put() call if they have the role of "boss" or if the key is "ticket" and the latter key in data is "ready".
+The first key must always be "id".

+An example of a delete() call where you want to delete an employee:

+    delete_employee = {
+                "role":"boss"
+                "key":"employee"
+                "data":{"id":"5"}}

+Only a user with the role "boss" can call on delete().

+Here are templates for all of the calls:

     get_all = {
                 "key":"<key>",